Levin College of Law

 About

 Lars Noah is the Chesterfield Smith Eminent Scholar Chair and Professor of Law at the University of Florida, where he has taught courses in Administrative Law, Medical Technology, Public Health Law, and Torts, among other subjects.
-Professor Noah has published more than seventy scholarly articles on a wide range of subjects as well as a casebook that focuses on the regulation of pharmaceuticals and medical devices: Law, Medicine, and Medical Technology (Foundation Press 5th ed.
+Professor Noah has published more than eighty scholarly articles on a wide range of subjects as well as a casebook that focuses on the regulation of pharmaceuticals and medical devices: Law, Medicine, and Medical Technology (Foundation Press 5th ed.
 2022).
 As something of a bookend to that volume, Professor Noah has now also penned (again unaided) Law and the Public’s Health: Cases, Controversies, and Covid-19 (Carolina Academic Press 2023).
 He has served as a visiting professor at Georgetown, Texas, Vanderbilt, George Washington, U.C.
-Hastings, and Washington & Lee, and he has worked with expert committees at the National Academy of Sciences and the National Institutes of Health.
+Hastings, and Washington & Lee; has worked with expert committees at the National Academy of Sciences and the National Institutes of Health; and recently was named as a member of UF’s Emerging Pathogens Institute.
 Before entering academia in 1994, Professor Noah clerked for Chief Judge Ab Mikva on the U.S. Court of Appeals for the D.C.
 Circuit and then practiced law for three years at Covington & Burling in Washington, D.C.

 Education